-If you believe you have been a victim of discrimination, we are here to help.
+If you believe you have been a victim of discrimination, our Kansas City discrimination attorneys are here to help.
 While it is understandable for you to feel angry and hurt by the conduct of your employer, or the actions of a prospective employer, your decision to fight for justice should be an educated one.
 Before Googling ‘attorney for discrimination near me’ to begin remedying the injustice, you should first understand what constitutes employment discrimination.

 What are the Forms of Employment Discrimination?

-The MIssouri Human Rights Act makes it illegal for an employer or recruiter to discriminate against an employee or job candidate based on a protected category.
-There are also federal employment laws that protect workers from being discriminated or retaliated against.
+The Missouri Human Rights Act makes it illegal for an employer or recruiter to discriminate against an employee or job candidate based on a protected category.
+There are also federal employment laws that protect workers from being discriminated against or retaliated against.